 Whilst you are fundraising and raising awareness, you’ll need to use the term ‘refugees’ to describe who you hope to welcome, but this may change once a family do arrive so consider whether the name you choose is adaptable to this.
 It may be that you have a shortened version of your name that you could display on a poster or signage at the airport to use once the family have arrived.
 Remember too that the family you support are unlikely to want to be referred to as refugees; this is simply a status, not a type or group of people.

-We would also recommend not identifying the nationality of the refugees you hope to support; whilst the vast majority of refugees resettled through Community Sponsorship have been Syrian, the programme will continue to be open to more people of different nationalities – some Groups have had some tough discussions when they have fundraised to support a Syrian family, but been allocated a non-Syrian family, looking into whether this may have been misleading to donors.
+We would also recommend not identifying the nationality of the refugees you hope to support; whilst the vast majority of refugees resettled through Community Sponsorship have been Syrian, the programme continues to diversify and welcome more people of different nationalities.
+Some groups have had some tough discussions when they have fundraised to support a Syrian family, but been matched with a non-Syrian family, looking into whether this may have been misleading to donors.

 Making ‘asks’ of the press